Learn

 WPA3 vs WPA2: What Changed?

-9 min read 2052 words 2 weeks ago
+9 min read 2052 words 2 months ago

 WPA3 brings SAE, mandatory PMF, and forward secrecy.
 But deauth attacks still work.
 Here's what actually changed - and what didn't.